johnmorehouse/website/content/research.md

 **Works in Progress**

-- The Clean Air Act and the Spatial Distribution of US Electricity
+- The Clean Air Act and the Spatial Distribution of US Electricity (with [Ed Rubin](http://edrub.in/))

-- Location Based Carbon Tax Subsides
+- Labor Market Responses to Environmental Regulation